How Do You Secure Salesforce Data? Shield Encryption, Audit Trails & Compliance Best Practices

 - No interactive login capability

-External Services can connect to external APIs while Salesforce manages authentication.
+- External Services — Connect to external APIs while Salesforce manages authentication.

-Salesforce provides multi-instance architecture with real-time data replication and geographic redundancy.
-Their stated SLA is 99.9% uptime.
+Salesforce provides multi-instance architecture with real-time data replication and geographic redundancy, with a stated SLA of 99.9% uptime.
 However, you're responsible for:

 - Disaster recovery testing